 The campground has 167 vehicle-accessible sites and two large group sites.
 While the park does accept first-come-first-serve guests, reservations are highly recommended!
 As it’s located only 16 km from downtown Victoria, this is a very popular park, especially in the summer.

-This park also has two group campsites equipped with picnic shelters, woodstoves, electricity and water.
+This park also has two group campsites with picnic shelters, woodstoves, electricity and water.
 Forests surround both sites and have a large lawn area.
 Reservations are accepted during the main camping season.

 This campground offers hot showers and cold drinking water taps, and each site is equipped with a fire ring.
 Firewood is available for sale from the park operator.